Grants and loans

 Grants / scholarships

-International students looking for financial aid can use the search engine provided by he Study in Holland website.
+International students looking for financial aid can use the search engine provided by he website of Study in Holland.
 This will give you a complete overview of all scholarships available for studying in Holland.

 Outgoing students (studying or internships abroad)